 Being the pioneer in the inbound marketing niche has helped HubSpot manage competition from companies such as Zoho and Salesforce (NYSE:CRM).

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-HubSpot's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 79.4% in Q3.
+HubSpot's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 81.5% in Q1.

-That means that for every $1 in revenue the company had $0.79 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This is a good gross margin that allows companies like HubSpot to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
-It is good to see that the gross margin is staying stable which indicates that HubSpot is doing a good job controlling costs and is not under a pressure from competition to lower prices.
+That means that for every $1 in revenue the company had $0.81 left to spend on developing new products, marketing & sales and the general administrative overhead.
+Significantly up from the last quarter, this is a great gross margin, that allows companies like HubSpot to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.

-With a market capitalization of $37 billion, more than $1.17 billion in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.
+Sporting a market capitalization of $18.7 billion, more than $1.23 billion in cash and with positive free cash flow over the last twelve months, we're confident that HubSpot has the resources it needs to pursue a high growth business strategy.

 Is Now The Time?

 When considering HubSpot, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 There are a number of reasons why we think HubSpot is a great business.
-While we would expect growth rates to moderate from here, its revenue growth has been strong, over the last two years.
-On top of that, its impressive gross margins are indicative of excellent business economics, and its very efficient customer acquisition hints at the potential for strong profitability.
+While we would expect growth rates to moderate from here, its revenue growth has been exceptional, over the last two years.
+On top of that, its impressive gross margins are indicative of excellent business economics, and its strong free cash flow generation gives it re-investment options.